 - There is no such thing as a warranty!

 - Read number one.

 I should end it there, but I will explain.
 All warranties are for manufacturer defects.
 The only flaw that I have seen covered is a leak at the seam (seam separation).
 The area where the wall and floor pieces got welded together.

 Believe me when I tell you, after the first year, whatever happens, is your fault, not manufacturers defect.
 Anyone trying to sell an extended warranty is a thief!

-Combined, these two probably sell more above-ground pool liners than anyone else on the planet.
-At the present moment, I sell their higher-end offerings.
+Swimline probably sells more above-ground pool liners than anyone else on the planet.
+They specialize in just above-ground pool liners.

-The best liner manufacturer I know is Lathem.
+The best above-ground pool liner manufacturer I know is Lathem.
 I copied their header on this page.
 Photo credit for this page’s header https://lathampool.com/products/above-ground-pool-liners.html.

 Latham has to compete with the Swimline’s, and the GLI’s of the world.
-They also make liners from thinner vinyl, but they are upfront about it, and charge accordingly.
-They are innovators in the pool industry and manufacture premium liners.
+They are innovators in the pool industry and manufacture premium above-ground pool liners.
 When buying Latham liners, always buy HG products to get better quality.